MAPF-Competition/web_resource/Competition Setup.md

 To safely apply a plan in the physical simulation under uncertainty, the controller relies on an **executor** that is called **every execution tick**.

 **A. Receive and Process a Plan from Planner**
-When a new plan is received from the planner, the executor decides how to update the staged action queue for each agent.
+When a new plan is received from the planner, the executor decides how to update the staged action queue for each robot.
 This processing can decide to adopt partial plans (cut from the middle) or replace old staged actions entirely, but it should not modify the actions themselves (e.g., it cannot delete, insert, or shuffle the orders of actions, except for wait actions).

-After processing the new plan, the executor provides a “predicted state” for each agent.
-This represents an estimate of the agent's state at the end of the current plan execution, which gives the starting states for the planner to use next.
+After processing the new plan, the executor provides a “predicted state” for each robot.
+This represents an estimate of the robot's state at the end of the current plan execution, which gives the starting states for the planner to use next.
 It is only an estimate because actual execution may differ due to delays and collision avoidance.

 **B. Progress the Staged Action Queue (GO / STOP)**
 At every tick, the execution policy decides what actually happens given:
 - The currently staged plan.
 - The current robot states (including mid-action states).
-- Delay situations from the last tick step (including if agents are in delay, and the time range it may delay for). **Note: delays at the current tick are revealed at the next tick.** For example, at tick=0, the agents don’t know whether they will have a delay; this delay information will be revealed at tick=1.
+- Delay situations from the last tick step (including if robots are in delay, and the time range it may delay for).
+For example, at tick=0, the robots don’t know whether they will have a delay; this delay information will be revealed at tick=1.

-It outputs a `GO` or `STOP` command for each agent.
-If the executor issues `GO`, the agent increments the counter on its currently staged action.
+It outputs a `GO` or `STOP` command for each robot.
+If the executor issues `GO`, the robot increments the counter on its currently staged action.
 Once the counter reaches the maximum and the action is completed, it is removed from the top of the queue.

 ---